INSERT-NAME-OF-SIBLING Mokuba Kaiba

-- Demoted to Extra: Even more so than in the original series.
+- Demoted to Extra: Even more so than in the original series, to the point where one of his goals to become a main character (if not the main character).
 Yami Bakura, on the other hand...

-- Dude Looks Like a Lady: People, especially main characters lampshades this often by calling or mentioning him as "Shemale" (which he himself admits) or "sexually ambigous character".
+- Dude Looks Like a Lady: People, especially the main gang, lampshade this often by calling him a "Shemale" (which he himself admits) or mentioning him as a "sexually ambiguous character".

 - The Friend Nobody Likes: No one cares about Bakura at all.
 Yami claims he doesn't even know his name.

 - Gaydar: His father installed this on his Millenium Ring because of his feminine appearance.
 Florence also used this feature to find gay energy source for himself to use.

 - Irony: Despite constantly getting mocked for not being a main character, Ryo Bakura actually gets comparatively more screentime than his original counterpart (or at least his alter-ego does).

 - Last-Name Basis: No one bothered to ask what his first name is (nor do they care when he finally tells them).

 - Mistaken for Gay: He's not gay, he's just British.
 Flipped for his Superpowered Evil Side; Yami Bakura is not British, he's just gay.

 - Momma's Boy: In episode 16:Tristan: Nobody cares about what you want!